rorrostieta/Atom-Test/Test File2.md

 # This is an Example
-This is a test file 2
+This is a test file 4

+Staged File 2